britishgas-engineering/challenges/bill.md

 Please upload your code to a public github repository before you arrive for the assessment day.
 You will get a chance to blow us away with a demo of your application on the day!

+## The extra mile

+😍Show us what you can do with a real API.
+On top of the current challenge:

+1. Do a GET on the `https://shine-energy.netlify.com/.netlify/functions/meter-readings` to get the customers gas and electricity meter readings.
+2. Only allow the customer to enter a number above the customers meter readings.